rumenguin/Netflix/README.md

 # Netflix Clone

 - Used Swift 5 and UIKit.
-- Used tmdb API (https://api.themoviedb.org) to fetch all movie and tv shows.
+- Used TMDB API (https://api.themoviedb.org) to fetch all movies and tv shows.
-- Used YouTube API to show movie trailer.
+- Used YouTube API to fetch movie trailers.
-- Used Core Data to save data.
+- Used Core Data to save movies and tv shows as favourites on device.

 ## Home Tab